Skip to main content

 return requests.get(f"https://api.weather.example/{city}").text

 Connic uses the function signature and docstring directly, so the @tool decorator is not needed.
-The migrator extracts the function body along with its imports and dependencies.
+For ordinary tools, the migrator extracts the function body along with its imports and dependencies.
+Simple pass-through sub-agent wrappers are rewritten to call the migrated child through trigger_agent.

 4